MASAI MARA, KENYA

 Exploring the Home of the Maasai

-Few destinations so evocatively capture the imagination as the Maasai Mara.
+Few destinations so evocatively capture the imagination as the Masai Mara.

 The mere mention of the Mara transports you to the plains, whispers Maasai song in your memory’s ears, conjures images of exotic animals in the mind’s eye and transports you to the most iconic of African scenes, whether you have actually been there or not.